| 1993 |

 | 2024 |

-Loss of Nup155 in podocytes inhibits nuclear export of INO80 mRNA, leading to decreased INO80 protein levels and induction of cellular senescence.
-Overexpression of Nup155 or INO80 reverses high fructose-induced podocyte senescence.
-Ferulic acid stabilizes Nup155 protein by direct binding and enhances its transcription, thereby promoting INO80 mRNA nuclear export. |
+Loss of Nup155 in podocytes inhibits nuclear export of INO80 mRNA, leading to decreased INO80 protein expression and podocyte senescence.
+Overexpression of Nup155 or INO80 rescued high fructose-induced senescence.
+Ferulic acid directly binds Nup155 to stabilize it and enhance its transcription, thereby promoting INO80 mRNA nuclear export. |

-Journal of advanced research |
+Journal of Advanced Research |

 Medium |